olga-terekhova/olga-terekhova/README.md

 - ⚡ Fun fact: ...
 -->

 In ♥️ with all things data.
-Experienced in data engineering, business analysis and project management.
+Background in data engineering, business analysis and project management.

 Alumna of Vector Institute Monthers and Machine Learning program.
 My capstone projects is at https://github.com/olga-terekhova/weather-co2.